freethenation/unify.js/README.md

 [![Build Status](https://travis-ci.org/freethenation/unify.js.png?branch=master)](https://travis-ci.org/freethenation/unify.js)
 # Unify.js
 _________________________
 Unify.js is an efficient javascript unification library that operates in linear time.
+It can be installed via npm using the command `npm install unify`.

 # What is Unification?
 _________________________